PandasThumb/pandasthumb.github.io/_posts/2022/2022-08-10-lamarck-rides-again.md

 find his piece [__here__](https://whyevolutionistrue.com/2022/08/07/denis-noble-goes-after-darwinian-evolution-again-scores-own-goal/).
 Noble's original cri de couer was published  [__here__](https://iai.tv/articles/denis-noble-the-broken-paradigm-of-neo-darwinism-auid-2210).
 <p>
   </p>
-**To see comments on this post, click on the title of the post, above.**
+<strong>To see comments on this post, click on the title of the post, above.</strong>